Creator: Benedict Cumberbatch

 (July 19, 1976-) is a British stage, film, television, and voice actor with an awesome name

 .
-Despite being in the entertainment business for ten years, he only recently skyrocketed into international stardom with his BAFTA, Golden Globe nominated and Emmy winning portrayal of Sherlock Holmes
+Despite being in the entertainment business for ten years, he skyrocketed into international stardom with his BAFTA, Golden Globe nominated and Emmy winning portrayal of Sherlock Holmes

 in the BBC's worldwide hit Sherlock